RazorBest/erpeto/README.md

 <p align="center">
-A Python browser recorder that turns actions into simple Python code.
+<b>A Python browser recorder that turns actions into simple Python code.</b>
 </p>

+---

-Erpeto is a Chrome browser recorder aimed for automation and HTTP content analysis.
+Erpeto is a Chrome recorder aimed for automation and HTTP content analysis.
 Its philosophy is simple: any HTTP request is a transformation of strings from the previous responses.
 It can generate automation scripts that only use Python's requests library.

 # Get started